 Small, abundant planktonic crustaceans that are important food for fish.

-Aquatic arthropods (invertebrates) that have gills and jointed legs.
+Aquatic arthropods (invertebrates) that have gills, joined legs and exterior skeletons.
 Crabs, shrimps, barnacles, amphipods and isopods are all crustaceans.

 A pesticide used widely in the mid-20th century to control mosquitoes.
 DDT was banned after it was found to cause bald eagles and other birds to lay eggs with brittle shells that would crack easily, causing populations to decline.

 An oyster disease caused by the protozoan parasite Perkinsus marinus, which many Chesapeake Bay oysters contract in their second year of life.

 The description of an appropriate intended use by humans and/or aquatic life for a water body.
 Designated uses for a water body may include recreation, shellfishing, water supply and/or aquatic life habitat.